Logo Voyage

 Go next

-- Hillsborough is a picturesque village in County Down, with the grand powerbase of Hillsborough Castle.
+• Hillsborough is a picturesque village, with the grand powerbase of Hillsborough Castle.

-- Giant's Causeway is the standout on the north coast, and can be reached by train or bus.
-But with a car you can meander along the whole coast, from Carrickfergus and Larne into the beautiful Antrim Glens to Ballycastle.
+• Giant's Causeway is the standout on the north coast, and can be reached by train or bus.
+With a car you can meander along the coast via Carrickfergus and Larne into the Antrim Glens and Ballycastle, for ferries to Rathlin Island.
 The Glens are quiet so the Causeway will feel very touristy by comparison.

-- Dublin can be day-tripped by bus or the "Enterprise Train" but deserves much longer.
+• Dublin can be day-tripped by bus or train but deserves much longer.